EnzoZirotti/Using-EVALML/README.md

 Instead of calling it pd.read_ect.ww.init() always pull in the data into a variable and then  init().
 Once woodwork is initialized on a dataframe it is recommended to go through the ww namespace when performing dataframe operations to avoid invalidating woodwork's typing info.

+### Using Evalml from start.
+Evalml allows the use of demo data that is accessable through evalml.demos.
+For example, if we wanted to load the wine dataset we could do so like this: data = evalml.demos.load_wine()
+I then have commented in the evalml_usage.ipynb the way to use this.
+I will also follow the tutorials and examples for what evalml can do.
+At the end I will take data that is pulled from Kaggle to try using evalml on a dataset not provided.